 You may write in English, German, Spanish, or any Scandinavian language.

-The rights of the novels have not yet been sold.
+The international rights of the novels and short stories published by Byens Forlag have not yet been sold.
 Below you will find short abstracts of the books.
 More detailed abstracts can be obtained if you wish.

 Marcelo Krankl is a Chilean-Danish private detective from Copenhagen.
 He is a strong-tempered, passionate, and politically incorrect Latin lover, born in 1973.
 In volume 1, an Israeli billionaire and former Mossad boss, Hanoch Portman, is introduced as a Professor Moriarty-like mastermind of the series.
 Marcelo is forced to work for his deadly enemy.